GramKoski/making-aie-dev-easier-readthedocs/docs/matrix_multiplication_multi_tile.rst

 Host Code (host.cpp)
 *********************

-The host code calls our graph and sets the hyper-parameters a_block_param and b_block_param.
+The host code calls the graph and sets the hyper-parameters a_block_param and b_block_param.
 These parameters can be thought of as threadIDs from GPU programming.
 They allow a kernel to know which block of the larger matrix it should compute.
 These parameters are streamed in as initial data packets prior to the other data.
 These are static parameters that don't change during runtime.
-We will discuss a way to set these kernel parameters during compile-time in the next module.
+Alternative ways to set these kernel parameters during compile-time are discussed in the next module.

 .. code-block:: cpp